learning2hash/learning2hash.github.io/_publications/tripathy2021scalable.markdown

 bibkey: tripathy2021scalable
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2104.00792'}
-tags: ['Unimodal', 'Independent', 'Applications', 'Shallow']
+tags: ['Indexing and Efficiency', 'Applications']
 ---
 Hash tables are used in a plethora of applications, including database operations, DNA sequencing, string searching, and many more.
 As such, there are